nokia/SReXperts/docs/nos/sros/beginner/nos-sros-activity-06.md

         peer-as 65000
     ```
     !!! tip Empty peer-as
         This last one may have thrown you for a loop.
-The peer-as attribute in the statistics context applies only to dynamic-peers which this is neighbor is not.
+The peer-as attribute in the statistics context applies only to dynamic-peers which this neighbor is not.
 To find out the actual `peer-as` value we can instead look for the value set in the configuration.
 Note that this could be further obfuscated by a possible `type internal` configuration or the like that would make explicit configuration of the `peer-as` unnecessary.